ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 cat image.jpg | clickhouse-client -q "INSERT INTO images FORMAT RawBLOB"
 ```

-We can check `data` fields length which will be equal to the original file size:
+We can check the `data` field length which will be equal to the original file size:

 ```sql
 SELECT length(data) FROM images